RD, LDN, CBS

 If you notice an adverse reaction in your baby after you eat certain foods, try removing that food from your diet and watch for improvement.

-Start with cow’s milk, the most frequent cause of allergic reaction in breastfed babies.
-Remember, it takes time for your body to be completely free of the offending food, so make sure you’ve removed all sources of the food for at least two weeks.
+Start with cow’s milk.
+The most frequent allergic reaction in breastfed babies is a milk protein allergy.5 Remember, it takes time for your body to be completely free of the offending food, so make sure you’ve removed all sources of the food for at least two weeks.

 Changing your diet can be hard.
 Finding a registered dietitian who can help make adjustments to your diet will help take some stress out of this process.
 Additionally, may lactation consultants are familiar with helping make these adjustments as well and also ensuring baby is getting what they need.